 It is important to remember that porcelain veneers are not a suitable form of treatment for all conditions where the teeth may be stained or crooked.
 There are other treatment options and at Unismile Dental we evaluate each patient carefully, discuss the pros and cons of the various treatment alternatives with the patients and only then recommend a course of treatment, which could be the use of veneers.
 Another factor that patients need to be aware of is that the quality of the aesthetic results of porcelain veneers depends a great deal on the technical and artistic skill of the dentist.
 Once again Unismile Dental offers the advantages of both years of experience and the highest levels of technical and artistic skill.

 Porcelain veneers can be used to correct a variety of problems and the most common of them are:

 - Teeth that are uneven

 - Crooked teeth

-- Too much of the gum being seen when smiling
+- Too much of the gum is seen when smiling

 - Yellow teeth which cannot be treated by whitening or bleaching

 - Gray-colored spaces between the teeth caused by taking certain medications